timvisee/barbapappa/docs/specs/permissions.md

 # Permissions
 Version: 0.1-draft (2017-08-28)

-In BARbapAPPa permissions are used to define what a given user is authorised to do.
+In Barbapappa permissions are used to define what a given user is authorised to do.

 There is a predefined list of permissions, which are identified by a dot-separated string.
 For example; `user.product.create` would define whether a user is able to create a product in a community.